Microsoft/azure-docs.pt-pt/articles/azure-maps/tutorial-search-location.md

 ## <a name="get-the-primary-key-for-your-account"></a>Obter a chave primária para a sua conta

-Depois de a sua conta do Maps ser criada com êxito, obtenha a chave que lhe permite consultar as APIs do Maps.
+Depois de a sua conta do Maps ser criada com êxito, obtenha a chave que lhe permite consultar as APIs do Maps. É recomendável usar a chave primária da sua conta como a chave de assinatura ao chamar os serviços do Azure Maps.

 1. Abra a sua conta do Maps no portal.
 2. Na seção Configurações, selecione **autenticação**.
 3. Copie a **Chave primária** para a área de transferência.
 Guarde-a localmente para a utilizar mais tarde neste tutorial.

 ![Obter a Chave Primária no portal](./media/tutorial-search-location/get-key.png)

+Para obter mais detalhes sobre a autenticação no Azure Maps, consulte [gerenciar a autenticação no Azure Maps](how-to-manage-authentication.md).

 <a id="createmap"></a>